kubesphere/website/content/en/docs/faq/applications/remove-built-in-apps.md

 Weight: 16910
 ---

-As an open-source and app-centric container platform, KubeSphere integrates 16 built-in apps in the App Store that is based on [OpenPitrix](https://github.com/openpitrix/openpitrix).
+As an open source and app-centric container platform, KubeSphere integrates 16 built-in apps in the App Store that is based on [OpenPitrix](https://github.com/openpitrix/openpitrix).
 They are accessible to all tenants in a workspace, while you can also remove them from the App Store.
 This tutorial demonstrates how to remove a built-in app from the App Store.

 ## Prerequisites